vyoung831/Mintee/doc/Development/development-principles.md

 # View development

 ## Navigation
-Every view in Mintee declares a `NavigationView` to prepare for additional navigation if decided upon by UI/UX.
+To prepare for additional navigation and ensure consistent UI, every SwiftUI View in Mintee declares a `NavigationView`.

 ## Accessibility
 Accessibility is only used for identifying UI elements for UI testing.